-Comfort and fit;
+- Comfort and fit.

-Longevity and reliability – with proper oral hygiene and care, dental implants have been shown to last as long as 20 years or more with few complications;
+- Longevity and reliability – with proper oral hygiene and care, dental implants have been shown to last as long as 20 years or more with few complications.

 It has long been the goal of dentistry to develop a reliable system of replacement teeth based on an artificial tooth root or implant.
 The ability to insert a substance into the human jaw bone and have a reasonable expectation of a successful outcome has become reality with the use of “osseointegrated” implants as pioneered by Professor P.I.Branemark in Sweden over 30 years ago.
 The key to these implants may be the use of nearly pure titanium (which is extremely compatible with bone), their shape, and the specialised techniques for their placement.
 Dr Branemark’s original research cases worked with people with no teeth at all, and still the success rates have been very high.
-In general for this type of treatment we expect 98% of implants to continue to be healthy and functional after 15 years.
+In general, for this type of treatment we expect 98% of dental implants to continue to be healthy and functional after 15 years.

-In general the most common questions asked by our patients include the following:
+In general, the most common questions asked by our patients include the following:

 What exactly is an implant?

 Is there significant discomfort?

-A Although everyone is different in their sensations of discomfort, most people find the placement of an implant to be a similar sensation to having a relatively simple extraction.
+Although everyone is different in their sensations of discomfort, most people find the placement of an implant to be a similar sensation to having a relatively simple extraction.
 However, there is a spectrum of discomfort depending on the complexity of the surgery.
 For example, the need for simultaneous bone and soft tissue grafting at the time of implant placement would create more discomfort than a simple single implant placement.
 All our patients are given strong analgesics after surgery to ensure that your recovery period is as comfortable as possible.

 How long do I have to wait after the implant(s) are placed before I will have my new tooth/teeth?

-A This really depends on a number of factors including the quality of the bone at the site of placement, whether or not bone and soft tissue grafting are also required, and the degree of torque that can be placed on the implant during surgery.
+This really depends on a number of factors, including the quality of the bone at the site of placement, whether or not bone and soft tissue grafting are also required, and the degree of torque that can be placed on the implant during surgery.
 As a guideline it is anywhere from 24 hours to 6 months.

 My dentures are loose, can dental implants help?

 What is involved before I have my dental implant placed?

 I’m nervous about treatment, what can you do to help?

-Many people consider travelling overseas or ‘Dental Tourism’ a viable option for major dental procedures, considering it is often more affordable and is a great excuse for a holiday.
+Many people consider travelling overseas, or “dental tourism”, a viable option for major dental procedures, considering it is often more affordable and is a great excuse for a holiday.
 Whilst many providers overseas are certainly up to standard, you should be very wary of the dangers in opting for bargain price dentistry.
 Infection risks, failure rates, sub-par quality of work and materials can create an even more costly and painful scenario after returning home and needing to correct such issues.
 Please read more about our dentists view Dental Tourism: Hazardous To Your Health

 Are you ready to discover your true smile potential?